Jagriti-17/HTML-Tailwind-CSS-projects/README.md

 - CSS

 ## Future Improvements
-- Add JavaScript to enable dynamic features, such as:
+- Add JavaScript to enable dynamic features, such as: Add-to-cart functionality and search and filtering options for products.
-  --- Add-to-cart functionality with real-time updates.
-  -- Total price calculation reflecting cart changes.
-  -- Search and filtering options for products.
 - Develop a back-end system for managing products, users, and orders.
 - Enhance the visual design with modern UI/UX elements and animations.
 - Include user authentication for a personalized shopping experience.